 From the painting to planning ahead, there is always something that you can do that will help you save money not only on the current job, but in the future as well.

-By picking what you want before you start the construction process, you will receive a personalised list of inclusions detailing what you will be getting for your money.
+By picking exactly what you want before you start the construction process, you will receive a personalised list of inclusions detailing what you will be getting for your money.
 Changing your mind during the building process can end up being a costly exercise, resulting in wasted money, and not to mention the time delays in the construction.

 Once you have set a budget and have an idea of what you would like to build, get in contact with your certified builder and organise a meeting to discuss your options.
 Experienced builders have a great plethora of knowledge, and can sometimes suggest materials or finishes that may save costs or acheive the look you are hoping for.

 Purchasing a block for your dream home is all about location, location, location.
 But finding the right location at the right cost can sometimes lead to disappointment.
 Thankfully there are ways to make the most of your sloping block and get your dream home planning back on track.
 While there are positives and negative towards a sloping block, with the right experienced builder and the right plan, we think the positives out way the negatives.

 Working with the slope that already exists by designing your home to fit will reduce the need for excavation and retaining wall costs.

 Sloping blocks may require retaining walls and/or excavation if a plan that does not suit is used.

 Sloping Blocks have a better view – GENERALLY giving the block a higher value when it comes time to sell.

 Generally building on a sloping block will cost more than building on a flat block.

 Elevated homes with timber flooring means a cool breeze will flow through house keeping IT cool – ENVIRONMENTALLY FRIENDLY COOLING!